 5. Chill at the Grosvenor Park by the River Dee

-6. Visit the Grosvenor Museum
+6. Tour the Grosvenor Museum

-7. Get on a River Cruise
+7. Take a River Cruise

-On warmer days, you will enjoy exploring the River Dee on a cruise.
-We went with the Chester Boat 30-minute cruise which cruised along the Groves.
-They do also have a 2-hour cruise if you have more time to spend on the River Dee.
-If you want to float on the river for longer, then ChesterBoat also offers private charters.
+On warmer days, you can explore the River Dee on a cruise.
+We went with the ChesterBoat 30-Minute Cruise, which followed the Groves.
+They also offer a 2-hour cruise if you have more time on the River Dee.
+To float on the river for longer, check out ChesterBoat’s private charters.

 9. Get Gruesome at Sick to Death

-10. Go Hunting for Ghosts of Chester’s Past
+10. Hunt for Ghosts of Chester’s Past

-11. Bet on the Horses at the Racecourse
+11. Bet on Horses at the Racecourse

-Though it is the smallest racecourse of significance in England at 1 mile and 1 furlong (1.8 km) long, horse racing has been going on here since the early 16th century.
-It was once a harbor during the city’s Roman settlement.
+Though it’s the smallest racecourse of significance in England at one mile and one furlong (1.8 km) long, horse racing has been happening here since the early 16th century.
+It once served as a harbor during the city’s Roman settlement.
 Dress up in your stylish best for an exhilarating and fulfilling weekend at the races.

-12. Run a 5K Sunset Run
+12. Run a Sunset 5k

 Places to Visit Near Chester